voltsparx/voltsparx/README.md

 ---

-## 🌟 Fun Additions
+## 🌟 Additions
 - 🌩️ Lightning & storm aesthetics
 - 🌧️ Inspired by rain
 - 📚 Constant self-learner
 - 🔥 Passionate about tech, science, and creativity

----

-## ⭐ Quote I Live By
-> *“Stay curious.
-Stay building.
-Stay learning.”*

 ---

 ### 🎉 Thanks for visiting my profile!